murex/EventStormingJournal/_posts/2024-04-03-how-to-ruin-an-event-storming-with-two-little-techie-mistakes.markdown

 {% include figure image_path=figure_path alt=figure_alt caption=figure_caption %}

 Event Storming and Event-Driven Architecture came out of the Domain Driven Design communities.
 DDD is one of the most powerful tools to build solid software systems.
-Yet… It's also full of obscure concepts and alien jargon.
+Yet… It's also **full of obscure concepts and alien jargon!**

 This is especially problematic when doing a Design-Level Event Storming, which goes deep into the DDD concepts.
 Starting with this flavor of Event Storming might be too big a step for people who don't know DDD.

 Here is what you should do instead:

-1. If you can, replace DDD keywords with synonyms that the participants will be more familiar with—for example, Functional area instead of Bounded Context.
+1. If you can, **replace DDD keywords with synonyms that the participants will be more familiar with**—for example, Functional area instead of Bounded Context.
 You can quickly mention the DDD name to DDD-savvy participants.
 2. If you cannot find a satisfactory synonym, slowly introduce the DDD keywords and concepts, one by 1, only as needed during the workshop.
 3. Start with Big Picture Event Storming.
 It lets people get used to some DDD concepts.
 4. Only later dive deeper with Design-Level Event Storming